-12.1 Device Grounding and Layout Guidelines
+7.2.5.1 Device Grounding and Layout Guidelines

 - Single ground is recommended: SGND.
 A multilayer such as 4 layers board is recommended so that one solid SGND is dedicated for return current path, referred to the layout example. - Apply multiple different capacitors for different frequency range on decoupling circuits.
-Each capacitor has different ESL, Capacitance and ESR, and they have different frequency response. - Avoid long traces close to radiation components, and place them into an internal layer, and it is preferred to have grounding shield. - Analog circuits and digital circuits should have separate return to ground; although with a single plane, still try to avoid mixing analog current and digital current. - Do not use a ferrite bead or larger than 3- Ω resistor to connect between V33A and V33D. - Both 3.3VD and 3.3VA should have local decoupling capacitors close to the device power pins, add vias to connect decoupling caps directly to SGND. - Avoid negative current/negative voltage on all pins, so Schottky clamping diodes may be needed to limit the voltage; avoid more than 3.8 V or less than -0.3 V voltage spikes on all pins; add Schottky diodes on the pins which could have voltage spikes during surge test; be aware that a Schottky has relatively higher leakage current, which can affect the voltage sensing at high temperature. - If V33 slew rate is less than 2.5 V/ms the RESET pin should have a 2.21-k Ω resistor between the reset pin and V33D and a 2.2- μ F capacitor from RESET to ground.
-For more details please refer to the [UCD3138 Family - Practical Design Guideline](#).
-This capacitor must be located close to the device RESET pin. - RSVD (Pin 61) should be connected to BP18 through 1-k Ω resistor. - Configure unused GPIO pins to be inputs or connect them to the ground (DGND or SGND); when an external pull-up resistor is used for GPIO, the pull-up resistor needs to be 1 k Ω or higher. - For more details please refer to the [UCD3138 Family - Practical Design Guideline](#).
+Each capacitor has different ESL, and ESR, and they have different frequency response. - Avoid long traces close to radiation components, and place them into an internal layer, and it is preferred to have grounding shield, and in the end, add a termination circuit. - Analog circuit such as ADC sensing lines needs a return current path into the analog circuitry; digital circuit such as GPIO, PMBus and PWM has a return current path into the digital circuitry; although with a single plane, still try to avoid to mix analog current and digital current. - Don't use a ferrite bead or larger than 3- Ω resistor to connect between V33A and V33D. - Both 3.3VD and 3.3VA should have local decoupling capacitors close to the device power pins, add vias to connect decoupling caps directly to SGND. • Avoid negative current/negative voltage on all pins, so Schottky diodes may need to clamp the voltage; avoid the voltage spike on all pins more than 3.8 V or less than -0.3 V, add Schottky diodes on the pins which could have voltage spikes during surge test; be aware that a Schottky has relatively higher leakage current, which can affect the voltage sensing at high temperature. - If V33 slew rate is less than 2.5 V/ms the RESET pin should have a 2.21-k Ω resistor between the reset pin and V33D and a 2.2- μ F capacitor from RESET to ground.
+For more details please refer to the UCD3138 Family - Practical Design Guideline This capacitor must be located close to the device RESET pin. - Select the cap ratio as shown below.
+Use 2.2 μ F between V33D and BP18, and 1uF between BP18 and DGND or SGND.

+- Configure unused GPIO pins to be inputs or connect them to the ground (DGND or SGND); - For detailed practical guidelines, refer to (UCD3138 Family - Practical Design Guideline).